rakaly/blog/content/calculating-eu4-province-terrain/index.md

 }
 ```

-And then use this tree override to take precedent over any other terrain.
+And then use this tree override to overwrite the original terrain at a given pixel.
 This still follows the same rules that a province can have some jungle terrain but another terrain type can be chosen if it is still dominant.

 There is some wiggle room that I may not have accounted for: